-Air Force: Engine failure caused Texas jet crash
+Air Force: Engine failure caused deadly Texas jet crash

-DEL RIO, Texas (AP) — The U.S. Air Force says a fatal plane crash involving a flight instructor last year in Texas was the result of a “total hydraulic failure” of the jet’s engine.
+DEL RIO, Texas (AP) — A fatal plane crash involving a flight instructor last year in Texas was caused by a total hydraulic failure of the jet’s engine, the U.S. Air Force said.

-The San Antonio Express-News reports that investigative documents were released Wednesday about the crash that killed Capt.
-Paul J. Barbour in November.
+Investigative documents were released Wednesday about the November crash that killed Capt.
+Paul J. Barbour, The San Antonio Express-News reported .

-The report says the 32-year-old flight instructor also failed to arm his ejection seat during a preflight checklist and was trapped in the aircraft during the crash.
-He was from Van Nuys, California.

 The twin-jet, two-seat T-38 Talon jet was based out of Laughlin Air Force Base near Del Rio, Texas.
-It was flying a routine training mission when it crashed near Amistad Reservoir, about 14 miles (23 kilometers) northwest of the base.
+It was flying a routine training mission when it crashed near Amistad Reservoir between two subdivisions, about 14 miles (23 kilometers) northwest of the base.

+“I don’t know what the pilot was thinking,” Val Verde County Sheriff Joe Frank Martinez said at the time.
+“But it could have been a lot worse had it gone into either one of these two subdivisions.”

 Most Read Nation & World Stories